 If you are an Indiana taxpayer (resident or non-resident), you are eligible for a State income tax credit for contributions to an account in CollegeChoice CD.1 The tax credit is available to an individual filing a single return or a married couple filing a joint return.
 The amount of the credit is the lesser of the following:

-*If you are an Indiana taxpayer (resident or non-resident, individual or married), you may receive a 20% State tax credit against you adjusted gross income, up to a maximum of $1,000, for contributions to a CollegeChoice CD Account.
-Rollover contributions from another Qualified Tuition Program into a CollegeChoice CD Account does not count as contributions eligible for the tax credit.
-Contributions may be subject to recapture from the Account Owner (not the contributor) in certain circumstances, such as a rollover to another state’s qualified tuition program or a non-qualified withdrawal or distribution from an Account opened within twelve (12) months after the Account was opened.
+*If you are an Indiana taxpayer (resident or non-resident, individual or married), you may receive a 20% State tax credit against your adjusted gross income, up to a maximum of $1,000, for contributions to a CollegeChoice CD Account.
+Rollover contributions from another Qualified Tuition Program into a CollegeChoice CD Account do not count as contributions eligible for the tax credit.
+Contributions may be subject to recapture from the Account Owner (not the contributor) in certain circumstances, such as a rollover to another state’s qualified tuition program or a non-qualified withdrawal or distribution from the Account within twelve (12) months after the Account was opened.
 See Program Disclosure Statement for more detailed information.

 Montana taxpayers are entitled to a $3,000 deduction to gross income per taxpayer, or $6,000 for those married, filing jointly based on contributions to the Montana Family Education Savings Program—Bank Plan.
 Funds are subject to recapture if withdrawn from the Program within three years.